 Here’s a quick look at the manufacturer’s warranty that comes with a Hyundai the moment you drive it off the lot.

-• 10-year / 100,000-mile powertrain limited warranty—Covers the repair or replacement of components of the powertrain, such as engine or transmission components
+• 10-year/100,000-mile powertrain limited warranty—Covers the repair or replacement of components of the powertrain, such as engine or transmission components

-• 5-year / 60,000-mile new vehicle limited warranty—Bumper-to-bumper coverage of almost all components on the vehicle, with limitations for certain audio systems, batteries, and paint
+• 5-year/60,000-mile new vehicle limited warranty—Bumper-to-bumper coverage of almost all components on the vehicle, with limitations for certain audio systems, batteries, and paint

-• 7-year / unlimited-mile anti-perforation warranty—Provides coverage for rust holes only from the interior body to the exterior
+• 7-year/unlimited-mile anti-perforation warranty—Provides coverage for rust holes only from the interior body to the exterior

-• 5-year / unlimited-mile 24-hour roadside assistance—Offers roadside assistance services such as towing
+• 5-year/unlimited-mile 24-hour roadside assistance—Offers roadside assistance services such as towing

-• 8-year / 80,000-mile federal emission defect and performance warranty—Covers repairs or replacements of certain emissions control components should they fail an EPA-approved inspection
+• 8-year/80,000-mile federal emission defect and performance warranty—Covers repairs or replacements of certain emissions control components should they fail an EPA-approved inspection

-• 7-year / 70,000-mile California emission control system warranty—Applies to vehicles manufactured to California state emissions requirements and covers emissions control components that fail to meet California state inspections
+• 7-year/70,000-mile California emission control system warranty—Applies to vehicles manufactured to California state emissions requirements and covers emissions control components that fail to meet California state inspections

-What You Should Know About a Hyundai Factory Warranty
+What You Should Know about a Hyundai Factory Warranty

 Hyundai’s factory bumper-to-bumper warranty is one of the best offered by a manufacturer, but there are a few things you should know: